-Financing Costs: IFFIm incurred higher financing costs in 2023 compared to 2022 primarily due to (1) the relatively higher coupon rate on IFFIm's most recent bond issuance in November 2022 compared to previous issuances, which had a larger impact on financing costs in 2023 and (2) a higher weighted average of outstanding bonds payable during 2023 compared to 2022.
+Financing Costs: IFFIm incurred higher financing costs in 2024 compared to 2023 primarily due to a higher weighted average of coupon interest rates in the IFFIm bonds portfolio in 2024 compared to 2023, which had a larger impact on financing costs than the relatively lower weighted average of outstanding bonds in 2024.

 Other Expenses: IFFIm's other expenses predominantly comprise treasury management fees billed by the World Bank, legal fees, audit fees, consulting fees, and administrative support services.
-As there were no significant changes in IFFIm's operations or suppliers, its other expense in 2023 remained at about the same level as 2022.
+As there were no significant changes in IFFIm's operations or suppliers, its other expense in 2024 remained at the same level as 2023.